Carnagion/dissertation/diss/diss.typ

     caption: [Mean, standard deviation, median, and median absolute deviation of runtimes for each problem instance from London Heathrow solved by CPLEX using the integrated de-icing approach]
 ) <table:cplex-heathrow-runtime-stats>

-== Impact
+== Impact <section:impact>

 The results discussed in @section:compare-deice clearly show that for the objective values achieved by integrated de-icing are no worse than those achieved by decomposed de-icing for all problem instances considered, and are often significantly better.
 @table:cplex-branch-bound-heathrow-results confirms that integrated de-icing indeed achieves optimal values for the objective function considered here, when applied without a rolling horizon.

 The results reported in @table:branch-bound-heathrow-results for real-world problem instances from London Heathrow show that significant improvements in total delay and CTOT compliance can be obtained when using integrated de-icing as opposed to decomposed de-icing, while also not compromising on runway utilisation and stand holding times.

-By contrast, integrated de-icing sometimes results in slightly worse runway utilisation and higher runway holding times for the problem instances from Milan Airport, as seen in @table:branch-bound-furini-results.
+By contrast, integrated de-icing sometimes results in slightly worse runway utilisation and higher runway holding times for the problem instances from Milan Linate, as seen in @table:branch-bound-furini-results.
 Nevertheless, the improvement in objective values obtained from using integrated de-icing is nearly #calc.round(furini-integrated-improvement / heathrow-improvements.tobt-integrated) times as much as the improvements reported for the Heathrow instances, and outweighs the increase in makespan and runway holding times.

 The branch-and-bound implementation using de-icing is slower than decomposed de-icing for most problem instances considered in @section:compare-deice -- namely the Milan problem instances and the small- and medium-sized Heathrow instances.